Nowadays google tells us even a little-known hot spring deep in the mountains.

 Instead, there are several orange-tan colored hot springs pools at the riverside.

-The water temperature is too hot (around 167 degrees F) to dip in.
+The water temp is too hot (around 167 degrees F) to dip in.

 The amount of the river water gradually increases due to the hot springs water gushing.